-This gluten-free, dairy-free, oat flour cake is moist, flavorful, and satisfying.
-This cake is perfect for dessert when you’re craving something sweet, but nutritious enough to serve for breakfast or as a snack.
+This oat flour cake is moist, flavorful, and totally satisfying.
+This vegan, gluten-free oat cake is perfect for dessert when you’re craving something sweet, but nutritious enough to serve for breakfast or as a snack.
 It’s quick and easy to make too.

 Main ingredients and substitutions